Tom-Draper/Roulette-Simulator/README.md

 # Roulette-Simulator

+Eductional Project
-This fairly simple project has a purpose to introduce myself to GitHub.
-I will be using the GitHub Desktop GUI for this project and will eventually aim to learning Git on command line.
-The program will aim to highlight the bias of the roulette wheel when calculating large amounts of spins.
+The purpose of this fairly simple project was to introduce myself to GitHub.
+I will be using the GitHub Desktop GUI for this project to establish the basics and will aim to learning Git on command line in future.
+The program will aim to highlight the bias of the roulette wheel visible after large amounts of spins.

 Project Aims:
-Develop an understanding of how GitHub works.
+- Develop an understanding of how GitHub works.
-View and quantify the bias of the roulette table.
+- View and quantify the bias of the roulette table.
-Maintain and expand my knowledge of Java.
+- Maintain and expand my knowledge of Java.
-Work with and calculate statistics of the data generated.
+- Work with and calculate statistics of the data generated.

 What I Learned:
-Creating repositories using GitHub Desktop.
+- Creating repositories using GitHub Desktop.
-Pushing to and pulling from a GitHub repository using GitHub Desktop.
+- Pushing to and pulling from a GitHub repository using GitHub Desktop.
-Creating branches using GitHub Desktop.
+- Creating branches using GitHub Desktop.
-Suitable ways to name a branch.
+- Suitable ways to name a branch.

 -------------------------------------------------------